-The Institute recognised that in the pursuit if commercialisation of IP that Institute staff may find themselves a position that may constitute a conflict of interest.
+The university recognised that in the pursuit if commercialisation of IP that university staff may find themselves a position that may constitute a conflict of interest.
 Should a staff member or student feel they may have a conflict of interest, or be affected by one, the proper action to take is to disclose their concern in writing.
 Such disclosure should be made through the process identified in the Conflict of Interest Policy.
 Each matter will be treated in the strictest confidence.

 Creators may appeal decisions made by the TTO concerning IP to the VP of Research, Innovation and Graduate Studies.
-The Institute is committed to resolving conflicts internally and amicable prior to outside processes being engaged.
+The university is committed to resolving conflicts internally and amicable prior to outside processes being engaged.

 In addition to the implementation and updating of the IP Policy the TTO provides services to staff in relation to reviewing contracts (NDAs, partnership agreements, MOU etc), putting you in contact with commercial networks, developing proposals, reviewing patent landscapes and shaping commercial strategies.
 The TTO is here to help – we are open for business drop in for a coffee.